PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This could be a rubric linked to an assignment within the site or a linked document.
 A link to central [advice on using assessment criteria and feedback](https://subjectguides.york.ac.uk/academic-writing/assessment) may also be provided.
     - A placeholder for this information is provided in site templates, and relevant marking criteria may be included in departmental templates.

-??? essential "4.4 Essential: Assessment deadlines are set within working hours."

-    - As stipulated in the [Guide to Assessment](https://www.york.ac.uk/staff/teaching/learning-design/assessment/guide/) (14.3.b).
-    - Deadlines must be set on weekdays (not bank holidays) during core working hours (10:00 - 16:00).
-Take any SSPs into account when setting deadlines.
+??? essential "4.4 Essential: Signpost students to where they can get help with the assessment task or submission."

-    - This is important to let students access technical or departmental assistance with submissions if required.
+    - This helps students access departmental or technical assistance if required.
+    - This information can be included in departmental templates.

 ??? recommended "4.5 Recommended: Provide exemplars of representative work and/or past exam papers."